scikit-hep/numpythia/README.rst

 And you're good to go!

-Support for building against an external PYTHIA, Delphes, and MUCH MORE will come soon.
+Support for building against an external PYTHIA, Delphes, and much more will come soon.